David PACE guitars

 Gotoh tuning machines, ebony fingerboard

-This guitar is his 2012/number 3.
-As soon as I heard it I was impressed by its imposing sonic presence in the room.
-Powerful rolling bass notes supporting brilliant trebles with an amazingly rich mid-range.
+This is another one of David's very beautiful traditional soundboard instruments.
+It has Pace's customary imposing sonic presence, displaying a rich, tender and complex pallette of sound.
+Powerful rolling bass notes support brilliant trebles with an amazingly rich mid-range.
 The soundboard is reinforced with the traditional seven fan braces.
 The impeccable French polish finish is a lovely enhancement to the very fine 10-year-old German spruce and the 20-year-old high quality Indian rosewood.
 A marvelous instrument for the concert hall or home.

 This is another superb double top we have received from David Pace.
 So far in our working together his guitars have sold very quickly and no wonder with all the power and tonal clarity they demonstrated.